Books and References

 Many of these individuals sought not only to make a living but also to preserve the memory of their homeland through the dishes set before family and patrons alike.
 Richard Bresnahan and the Saint John's Pottery are featured as the first location in the region to use Pacific Rim traditions and natural materials in the creation of ceramic dinnerware for Asian cuisine.

-Visual Theology: Forming and Transforming the Community through the Arts by Robin M. Jensen and Kimberly Vrudny (Liturgical Press, 2009): Fifteen theologians examine how visual culture reflects or addresses pressing contemporary religious questions, including works by Frances Bacon, Christo and Jean-Claude, and Gustav Klimt.
+Visual Theology: Forming and Transforming the Community through the Arts by Robin M. Jensen and Kimberly Vrudny (Liturgical Press, 2009): Fifteen theologians examine how visual culture reflects or addresses pressing contemporary religious questions, including works by Francis Bacon, Christo and Jean-Claude, and Gustav Klimt.

 Emory University Professor Emeritus Don E. Saliers highlights the Saint John's Pottery in "Art, Clay, Fire, Ritual: A Potter's Aesthetic" and features the work of Artist-in-Residence Richard Bresnahan.
 The essays engage the reader in theological reflection, mediated and enhanced by the visual arts as part of an integrated and academic process.